ArafatRChowdhury/Jobcator/docs/planning.md

 #### 4. This product would need to be updated frequently, otherwise it would become outdated.

 ## Project Scope
-TODO: Scope of the System of Interest.
-Include a bullet list of things from your context diagram that are in scope.

 ![Insert your Context Diagram Here](images/context_diagram.png)